 What if your newly relocated employee quits?

-Relocation costs can be very expensive for employers.
-A blog post for TRC Global Mobility cites a study from Worldwide ERC that says the "average cost for a company to relocate a current homeowner employee within the U.S. is $79,425."
-Even if you don't spend nearly that much money to help your new hire move, it's not unreasonable to worry that your new hire will quit shortly after they're settled in your city, and you'll lose the money you invested in their relocation package.
+Employee relocation can be very expensive for employers.
+It's not unreasonable to worry that your new hire will quit shortly after they're settled in your city, wasting the money you invested in their relocation package.

 What if your business can't afford to offer a relocation package?

-One thing you can do to make your new employee's relocation easier – that won't cost anything – is to give them local insight into their new city.
-Here are some examples of the types of information you could share.
+Either way, negotiate a deal that benefits both parties.
+One way you can make a new hire's relocation easier – that won't cost anything – is to give them local insight into their new city.
+Here are some examples of the information you could share.

-Housing advice.
 If you know a good real estate agent, introduce them.
-Also, share advice about the local real estate market, such as average home or apartments costs, and tips about which parts of the city have good neighborhoods for different demographics.
-For instance, if they have kids, tell them where the best schools are, or if they're single, tell them which part of the city has the best social scene for young professionals.
-Also, if any are sketchy areas that should be avoided, that's good information to share too.
+Also share your own advice about the local real estate market, such as average home or apartment costs, and tips on which parts of the city have good neighborhoods for different demographics.
+For instance, if they have kids, tell them where the best schools are; if they're single, tell them which part of the city has the best social scene for young professionals.
+If there are any sketchy areas they should avoid, that's good information to share too.

-Transportation advice.
-Even with the handy navigation apps on our phones like Waze and Google Maps, a local's tips on the best ways to get around are welcome.
-What are the easiest and fastest ways to get to the office from their new home?
+Even with the handy navigation apps on our phones like Google Maps and Waze, a local's tips on the best ways to get around are welcome.
+What are the easiest and fastest ways to get to your office from the employee's new home?

 If you live in a drivable city, are there roads to avoid at certain times of day?
-If there's no parking at the office, what are your best options?
+If there's no parking at the office, what are the best options?

-If you live in a city that relies on public transportation, what are the closest subway, bus, or train stops; how far are they from the office; and how much time will it take to get to the office?
+If you live in a city that relies on public transportation, where are the closest subway, bus or train stops to your employee's residence?
+How far are they from the office, and how much time will it take?
 Do they need to arrive at a certain time to avoid rush hour?
 Are there certain subway lines or bus routes that are notoriously unreliable?

-- Restaurants for various cuisines and restaurant types (fast, takeout, casual, bar, nice)
+Restaurants: What are the best options for various cuisines and restaurant types (fast food, takeout, casual, bar, nice)?

-- Malls: Which one is the closest?
-Which mall has the best stores?
+Malls: Which one is the closest?
+Which has the best stores?

-- Banks: Which one has the best rates?
-Which bank has the most ATMs or branches?
+Banks: Which one has the best rates?
+Which has the most ATMs or branches?

-Ideas for things to do and places to see.
-Help your employee discover the best of what your city has to offer.
-Share information about popular venues for upcoming sporting events, concerts, plays, or other cultural events; museums; theme parks; zoos and other attractions; and national or regional parks.
+- Things to do and places to see: Help your employee discover the best of what your city has to offer.
+Share information about popular venues for upcoming sporting events, concerts, plays, or other cultural events; museums, theme parks, zoos and other attractions; and national or regional parks.